2022 Instructions for Form FTB 3520-RVKPower of Attorney Declaration Revocation

-- FEIN is required.
-If this form FTB 3520-RVK is for a grantor trust and the Internal Revenue Service (IRS) does not provide a FEIN, provide the individual’s SSN.
+- A FEIN is required for estates or trusts and an SSN is required for deceased individuals.
+If this form FTB 3520-RVK is for a grantor trust and the IRS does not provide a FEIN, provide the individual’s SSN.

-- If full legal business name is not provided, form FTB 3520-RVK will not be valid.
+- If the full legal business name is not provided, form FTB 3520-RVK will not be valid.

-- If you are revoking a POA Declaration that was filed by a corporation who filed a unitary taxpayers’ group tax return, only the “key corporation” information is required in Part I, Taxpayer Information.
-A subsidiary must file its own Revocation covering POA Declarations that were filed separately from the unitary taxpayers’ group tax return.
+- If you are revoking a POA Declaration that was filed by a corporation who filed a unitary taxpayers’ group tax return, only the “key corporation” information is required in Part I. A subsidiary must file its own revocation covering POA Declarations that were filed separately from the unitary taxpayers’ group tax return.

 540NR Group Nonresident Return

-- Check the 540NR Group Nonresident Return box if your business entity is preparing form FTB 3520-RVK to revoke a POA Declaration filed by a business entity for matters related to a Form 540NR, California Nonresident or Part-Year Resident Income Tax Return for a group.
+- Check the "540NR Group Nonresident Return" box if your business entity is preparing form FTB 3520-RVK to revoke a POA Declaration filed by a business entity for matters related to a Form 540NR for a group.

 - Provide FEIN.